 It is this immersion that brings a sense of cultural awareness.
 When you are culturally aware, you can put yourself in somebody’s shoes, and make better life decisions.
 A popular study proves this, which will be discussed later in this article.
 Being multilingual gives you the ability to question yourself as to what it feels like to be someone else.
 This brings appreciation towards other people’s priorities, values, and preferences, irrespective of how different they are from yours.

-Multilingual workers are immensely creative
+Multilingual professionals are immensely creative

 Multilingual or bilingual people process information faster